muratk5n/thirdwave/en/README.md

 ---

-Al Monitor: "Yazidis displaced anew by north Iraq violence"

----

-NI is seperated by the North Channel from UK just as UK is seperated by the English Channel from EU mainland - yet the latter went through Brexit, severing its connection to that mainland.
-Well here is another Channel and maybe another "exit".

-"Northern Island is so close to UK, it's logical they want to be closely connected"

----

-Aw man but UK is such a 'leader' in the RU/UKR fight (while also quietly enjoying the mess it helped create inside European landmass).
-Can't you cut them a little slack?

-Politico: "Take a chill pill, EU tells UK over Northern Ireland protocol..
-London needs to 'dial down the rhetoric' and 'find solutions' to trade issues within the framework of the deal, European Commission Vice President Maros Sefcovic says"

----

 Had to guide the processing towards the goal; remove small patches, tell the segmentation algo to look at coarse objects, put a lower limit on segment size.. lots of small nudges here and there.
 There is